mappls/mappls.github.io/static/projects/nlp-chunks-short.md

-An NLP project on 1) chunking phrases, 2) name entity recognition in text inputs.
+An NLP project on chunking phrases and name entity recognition in text inputs.
 Optimised to reach maximum performance on a small training dataset.